 Ever since he was a kid, Matt Moriarty loved drawing characters.
 He studied Graphic Design after high school and took some animation classes, but life led Matt along a completely unrelated career path.
 Unhappy and uninspired in his corporate world job, he decided to get back to his roots and pursue his dream of creating art.
-He recently completed the Introduction to Concept Art course and got his first job as an Illustrator.

 Matt, you ended up in a career pretty far from your initial plan.
 How did you redirect your career back towards art?

 For 10 years I worked in logistics then later in corporate.
 I was not liking it and it was making me depressed.
 In my spare time I would play video games (still do), and one day I said to my wife “Man, I hate my job, I wish I could just draw characters like in these games.”
 My wife being the awesome supportive person she is said, “If you’re not happy, just do it”.

 So I researched courses and ways to get into the industry, and I found CG Spectrum.
 Best decision I ever made.
 Studying with CG Spectrum brought me out of my shell and strengthened my confidence as an artist.

 I’m not ungrateful for my time in those earlier roles, they helped me pay bills and buy a house, but my soul wasn’t with that career.
 Since graduating from CG Spectrum I've been working as an Illustrator.
 I take freelance work from private clients and I also work for a tuition company.

 "We are one, but we are many" by Matt Moriarty

 How did you get your most recent role, and what are you working on at the moment?